Have a Question About Volunteering?

 In order to prepare their court reports, CASA Volunteers review all records pertaining to the case.
 Most importantly though, the CASA Volunteer speaks with the child and others involved in the child’s life such as biological parents, foster parents, social workers, teachers, doctors and therapists.

 CASA Volunteers must commit to the initial 30 hours of pre-service training.
 Once appointed to a case, CASA Volunteers spend anywhere from 10-15 hours per month on their case.
-We ask that CASA Volunteers remain involved with their case until permanency is achieved for the child, which is about 18-24 months.
+We ask that CASA Volunteers see the child they are assigned to once every 30 days, and remain involved with their case until permanency is achieved for the child, which is about 18-24 months.

 Studies show that if a child has a CASA Volunteer they are more likely to receive needed services, such as health care, therapy, and education.
 These children are more likely to achieve a safe and permanent home, rather than languish in long-term care.